puppetlabs/puppet-docs/source/pe/3.3/overview_version_table.md

 ---

 This is a historical overview of which components went into which Puppet Enterprise (PE) versions.
+It may include versions before and after the releases documented in this manual.

 > **Tip:** Sometimes, different operating systems use different versions of a component.
 If a component has multiple versions listed, hover over them to see which operating systems use each one.